 Not at all.
 I will not tell you what to do.
 I will not try to take anything away from you.
 I will not interfere with your life.
 I will simply show you how to make the choices you think are best for you.

 Celibacy is not a goal or a requirement of this counseling.
 The goal of Positive Realism counseling is a happier and loving sex life.
 Also see the for a further discussion about the problems with celibacy.
 Advisory Articles

 I've tried psychotherapy, 12 step, religion, books, and sex therapists.
 Why is Positive Realism successful?

 Every approach you've tried depends on repressing desires.
 Positive Realism is the only approach that teaches people how to take control by experiencing a desire instead of repressing it.
-This concept is explained in the article Why Positive Realism Succeeds and in The Most Personal Addiction
+This concept is explained in the article and in Positive Realism Succeeds Most Personal Addiction

 You say that I can accept my addictive desire and actually enjoy not acting on it.
 That's hard to believe.

 You certainly can enjoy not acting on your addictive desire because: